weixiang0470/NQU/111b_Linux1/Command.md

     - Mix a.txt and b.txt into c.txt

 # more
+- `more /etc/passwd` : Will show content of /etc/passwd on terminal with pages
 - Only go to next page
-- Will have more information

 # less
+- `less /etc/passwd` : Will show content of /etc/passwd on terminal with pages
-- Can go last page and next page
+- Can go last page and next page, searching

 # head
 - `head -n 3 a.txt`